 - 10.1 The Wildlife and Countryside Act (as amended) 1981 covers the protection of a wide range of protected species and habitats and provides the legislative framework for the designation of Sites of Special Scientific Interest (SSSIs).
 The Conservation (Natural Habitats, &c.)
 Regulations 1994 implement two pieces of European law and provide for the designation and protection of 'Special Protection Areas' (SPAs) and 'Special Areas of Conservation' (SACs), together with the designation of 'European Protected Species', which include bats and great crested newts.
-The Countryside and Rights of Way (CROW) Act 2000 compels all government departments to have regard for biodiversity when carrying out their functions.
+The Countryside and Rights of Way (CRoW) Act 2000 compels all government departments to have regard for biodiversity when carrying out their functions.
 Finally, The Protection of Badgers Act 1992 consolidated existing legislation on the protection of badgers.
 This legislation is intended to prevent the persecution of badgers.
 The act protects both individual badgers and their setts. - 10.2 As part of the Environmental Impact Assessment process, a detailed desk study of known ecological records within the site has been undertaken, as well as numerous field surveys covering an array of species.
 Historically, the site owners have undertaken ecological surveys as far back as 2010, in order to ensure a continued understanding of ecology within the site.
 In 2015-2019 surveys sought to establish the presence of protected species, particular habitats and establish habitat suitability.
-Specific habitat assessments relating to breeding and wintering birds, bats, dormice, otter, water vole, badger, reptiles and invertebrates, have been undertaken and since the submission of the first ES, further surveys have been carried out, specific to invertebrates, botanicals, bat roost and activity, breeding birds and breeding waders and are reported in the ES Addendum document.

-10.3 The results of these surveys have informed the baseline starting position regarding protected species and habitats within the site.
-The Council's Ecology Manager has considered these reports and concluded that the impact of the development upon protected species and their habitats will be acceptable, subject to the use of conditions to secure adherence to all recommendations and methods of working detailed within Section 9.7 Additional Mitigation, Compensation and Enhancement Measures of the Environmental Statement, Chapter 9 Ecology, the Environmental Statement Addendum, which detail the need to submit a Habitat Management Plan (HMP), Ecological Mitigation Strategy (EMS) and Construction Environmental Management Plan (CEMP).
-These documents will need to be submitted on a phased basis with any Reserved Matters application and should also include the adoption of Reasonable Avoidance Measures (RAMS), including further surveys, as required, throughout the phasing of the development.
+Specific habitat assessments relating to breeding and wintering birds, bats, dormice, otter, water vole, badger, reptiles, invertebrates, botanicals, bat roost and activity, breeding birds and breeding waders and are reported in the appendices of the updated ES. - 10.3 The results of these surveys have informed the baseline starting position regarding protected species and habitats within the site.
+The Council's Ecology Manager has considered these reports and concluded that the impact of the development upon protected species and their habitats will be acceptable, subject to the use of conditions to secure adherence to all recommendations and methods of working detailed within Section 9.7 Additional Mitigation, Compensation and Enhancement Measures of the Environmental Statement, Chapter 9 Ecology (May 2020), which detail the need to submit a Habitat Management Plan (HMP), Ecological Mitigation Strategy (EMS) and Construction Environmental Management Plan (CEMP).
+These documents will need to be submitted on a phased basis with any reserved matters application and should also include the adoption of Reasonable Avoidance Measures (RAMS), including further surveys, as required, throughout the phasing of the development.
 In addition, any development works undertaken during bird nesting season will need to be suitably supervised.
 The LPA is therefore in a position to demonstrate compliance with regulation 9(3) of the Habitat Regs.
 1994 (as amended 2017), which places a duty on the planning authority when considering an application for planning permission, to have regard to its effects on European protected species.